GKalliatakis/DisplaceNet/README.md

 #### Training DisplaceNet's branches from scratch

-1. To train _displaced people_ branch on the HRA subset, run the training script below.
+1. If you need to, you can train _displaced people_ branch on the HRA subset, by running the training script below.
 See [train_emotic_unified.py](https://github.com/GKalliatakis/DisplaceNet/blob/master/train_emotic_unified.py) for a list of selectable parameters.

     ```bash
     $ python train_hra_2class_unified.py --pre_trained_model vgg16 \